IntroSDE/introsde/lab04/README.md

 ### Dozer Example (30 min)

 * Chek the package **dozerproject** in the examples of this module.
+Exlore the files:
+    * dozerproject.entity.Person.java
+    * dozerproject.transfer.PersonBean.java
+    * dozerproject.delegate.PersonBeanDelegate.java

-* The basic idea is that you have two create classes in different packages:
+* The basic idea is that you have create:
-    * **entity classes**: here we put pure domain objects
+    * **entity classes** to represent your domain model (i.e., your data model)
-    * **transfer classes**: here we put objects as they are going to be mapped to the presentation layer (xml, json)
+    * **transfer classes** to manage what and how the domain model is going to be mapped to the presentation layer (xml, json)
+* Additionally, we can create **delegate classes** to manage the mapping operation (i.e., instantiating the dozer mapper and setting up the operation).
-* Dozer maps domain objects (entities) into jaxb objects (transfer objects), that can later be marshalled to xml.
+* Dozer maps domain objects (entities) into (transfer objects) that can be implemented with jaxb annotations, facilitating their serialization
 * The marshalling is then separated from the management of the data objects (and therefore, JAXB annotations are not mixed with the data, but only with presentation objects)
 * Mapping from **entities** to **transfer objects** can be defined via an **xml mapping file** (e.g., Example/dozerMappings.xml) or via its more experimental version with **java annotations** in the transfer classes.
 * A third mapping option is by using dozer API programmatically (we will not cover this, but you can check it out [here][11])
+* **Exercise 04.03: ** Let's add to our Dozer example the HealthProfile class (using annotations) and in such a way that the BMI calculation is only included in the transfer bean.

 ### Dozer Example: XML Mapping

     ```xml
     <?xml version="1.0" encoding="UTF-8"?>